-Five rescued, search continues after vessel gets in trouble off North Cape
+Vessel in strife: Five rescued, five missing, major search underway

 A major search and rescue operation is underway off North Cape at the top of the North Island.

 It was sparked by a vessel settting off its distress beacon last night.
-Five people have been rescued but more are understood to be unaccounted for.
+Five people have been rescued but five more are unaccounted for.

 Maritime NZ said this morning the Rescue Coordination Centre is leading a significant operation off North Cape.